ddev/ddev/docs/users/cli-usage.md

 Snapshots are stored in the project's .ddev/db_snapshots directory, and the directory can be renamed as necessary.
 For example, if you rename the above d8git_20180801132403 directory to "working_before_migration", then you can use `ddev restore-snapshot working_before_migration`.

+To delete a snapshot, delete its folder from the .ddev/db_snapshots directory.
+Snapshots are _not_ removed when running `ddev delete` — that command never removes files from the project's .ddev directory.

 There are some interesting consequences of restoring huge multi-gigabyte databases.
 Ddev may show the project as ready and started when in reality tables are still being loaded.
 You can see this behavior with `ddev logs -s db -f`.

 ## Interacting with your project